 Digital audio changed the game by converting sound into a digital format, typically through Pulse Code Modulation (PCM).
 The conversion involved sampling the sound wave at regular intervals and representing these samples in binary code.

 Digital audio brought about a significant enhancement in sound quality.
 It allowed for greater dynamic range, reduced noise, and more precise control over the recording process.
-Moreover, the compactness of digital audio files, such as the widely used MP3 format, made storing, sharing, and streaming music easier.
+Moreover, the compactness of compressed digital audio files facilitated distribution.
+While the MP3 format once dominated portable music, modern streaming platforms primarily use Advanced Audio Coding (AAC) or Ogg Vorbis for lossy compression and formats such as FLAC or ALAC for lossless tiers.

 Spatial Audio And 3D Sound